-The purpose of this memorandum is to provide guidance to the Federal-aid division offices concerning the eligibility of construction and highway safety equipment acquisition costs as a participating direct charge to a single Federal-aid project when certain conditions are met.
+The purpose of this memorandum is to clarify the guidance provided on September 8, 2017, to the Federal-aid division offices concerning the eligibility of construction and highway safety equipment acquisition costs as a participating direct charge to a single Federal-aid project when certain conditions are met.
+The italicized sections have been revised since the original memorandum.